 PRIMARY DUTIES AND RESPONSIBILITIES:

-Works with staff to identify, screen, and enroll study participants; serves as the contact person for research participants; provides study participants, families, and caregivers education about the studies, dementia, and dementia care.
+Identify, screen, and enroll study participants; serves as the contact person for research participants; provides study participants, families, and caregivers education about the studies, dementia, and dementia care.

 Coordinates handling of specimens, administration of clinical trials, collection of source information, case reporting, and participant payments.

+Completes all required regulatory documentation and reports.
 Prepares/submits event reports in adherence with study procedures, budget, and established guidelines.

-Assists in manuscript preparation and publishes jointly with the research group; and assists research associates from sponsoring agencies, providing study explanations and repost as necessary.
+Assists in manuscript preparation and publishes jointly with the research group and assists research associates from sponsoring agencies, providing study explanations and repost as necessary.

 May train and supervise staff and/or students assigned to work on the research projects.